JHUBCIS/EEG-ExPy_JHUBCIS/README.md

 2. Go to *Unicorn Suite Hybrid Black > My Unicorn* and click on the serial number of the headset you want to conect to in the middle panel
 3. The headset should be properly connected when it shows up on the third panel in that page

-Once the headset is connected, help the user put it on ([here&#39;s a video guide](https://www.youtube.com/watch?v=UVVUJTwvGnw)), and go to Unicorn Recorder or Unicorn Bandpower to test the signal quality.
+Once the headset is connected, help the user put it on ([here is a video guide](https://www.youtube.com/watch?v=UVVUJTwvGnw)), and go to Unicorn Recorder or Unicorn Bandpower to test the signal quality.

 - After either app is booted, on the right end of the window there will be an icon of the brain with circular cues to indicate the signal quality from each electrode.
 Green for good, yellow for moderate, and red for bad.